About Us

 Applications can be made by organisations including:

-- Local Authority or Parish Council
+• Local Authority or Parish Councils

 The proposed project must be located in the Severn Trent region and the community it is benefiting must be Severn Trent customers.